carbon-language/carbon-lang/docs/project/going_public.md

 Learning material is critical for making it easy for newcomers to understand Carbon, how it is differentiated from other programming languages, and our plans for the future.
-We should have:
+For example:

 -   Documentation, including a specification.
 -   User guides, including an introduction targeting new engineers.
 -   Example code.
 -   Blog posts.

-We don't expect to offer training courses at this point, as the Carbon prototype is still expected to be relatively immature.

 ### Prepare for new contributions and feedback